JBurkett86/DataAnalyticsHub/README.md

 2. Open the project in your preferred Java IDE (Integrated Development Environment).

 3. Build and run the application.

+4. The linked SQLite database** DataAnalyticsHub.db** must be kept in the root application directory for data persistance.

 ## Features